 Each section took it in turns to talk about their activities, present awards for competitions across the year, and honour the young people who had really stood out.
-Awards were presented by The High Sheriff of Essex, who is the Queen’s representative for law and order in the county.
-A small team of actors – one person from each section – put on a short sketch showing how each age group looks up and down to each other, and how we’re ultimately just one big family.
+Awards were presented by HM Lord-Lieutenant of Essex Jennifer Tolhurst, who is Her Majesty the Queen’s personal representative in the county.

 Congratulations to everyone who received an award!